cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 types creation page.

 On this page, users can configure the Name, Description and how the hardware setting is specified on a provider.
-The 'Providers' section define how the hardware setting pertains to the identifiers used on each of the cloud infrastructure providers.
+The 'Providers' section define how the hardware setting maps to the identifiers used on each of the cloud infrastructure providers.
 Hardware settings on the provider side are specified using virtual hardware templates called flavors.